webix-hub/docs/data/desktop/range_chart.md

   ready:function(){
 	this.setFrameRange({
     	start:30,
-        sindex:29,
-    	end:40,
-        eindex:39
+    	end:40
   	});
 });
 ~~~

-As parameters the setFrameRange() method takes ids and indexes of the starting and the ending data items of the range.
+As parameters the setFrameRange() method takes either ids or indexes of the starting and the ending data items of the range.

 Notice that the priority of ids is higher than that of indexes.
 It means that in case difference between their values is great, the position of data range will be counted using the ids values.